VS-Wheel/VS-Wheel/README.md

 2) Download and install GCC ARM Embedded using the .exe 'https://launchpad.net/gcc-arm-embedded' - And don't forget to check 'Add to PATH' at the end of the installation.

 3) In the root of our repo you will have a folder named 'make-tool'.
 Simply copy all the files from the folder to the 'GNU Tools ARM Embedded\4.8 2014q3\bin'.
 Your version might differ from ours, but it's still the same procedure.
-(The files were taken from mingw32, however 'mingw32-make.exe' was renamed to 'make.exe' to simplify running the program.)
+(The files were taken from mingw32, however 'mingw32-make.exe' was renamed to 'make.exe' to simplify the compiling process.)

 4) Download and install the latest LPCXpresso IDE 'http://www.lpcware.com/lpcxpresso/downloads/windows'.
 After installing, activate the free version of the program [Launch LPCXpresso -> Help -> Activate -> Create serial number and register (Free Edition)].
 You might need to create an account on their website to do this.